 Traditional overnight soaking is the easiest method of all.
 Just Put dry beans in a large pot.
 For each pound of dry beans, add 10 cups of cold water.
-Cover and keep in the refrigerator overnight or at least 8 hours.
+Cover and keep in the refrigerator overnight or for at least 8 hours.

-N.B: Soaking beans helps dried beans absorb water and while soaking beans can double or triple in their size.
+N.B: Soaking beans helps dried beans absorb water and soaking beans can double or triple in their size.
 However, lentils, blackeyed peas, and split peas need not be soaked.

 Drain and rinse off the hydrated beans the next morning with clean, cool water.
 Place them back in the rice cooker.
 And add 5 cups of clean water with 1 bay leaf.